ildar-gaziev/image-describer/README.md

 ## Overview

+**Image description is one of the possible items in the oral part of language tests.**

 The Describer of Images is a Chrome extension that helps users understand, translate, and practice describing images.
 With a simple right-click on any picture on the web, the extension generates a preview card containing a concise, AI-powered description of the image.

 Each generated card can be saved for later use, and users can translate the description into different languages for learning and accessibility purposes.